Canadian Forts

 Fort Thompson

-A Hudson's Bay Co. post (HBC records begin in 1926), also known as Bernard Harbour Post.
+A Hudson's Bay Co. post (HBC records begin in 1926), also known as Bernard Harbour Post after 1925, located on the northwest side of the harbour.

 Cape Krusenstern Posts